 If you decide not to take the breakfast option like we did, there are plenty of places to eat around the hotel, a couple of times we went down to Pub Street and other times we went to Gloria Jeans which was less than 100 metres from the hotel.
 That was after my food poisoning when I just wanted to play it safe.
 Just to clarify here, the food poisoning came from eating cashews out at one of the temples not from the hotel.
 They arrived on our table in a bowl and I should have known better.
 I wouldn’t eat peanuts on a bar here in Melbourne so not sure why I ate them there.
 We ate in the night markets and had no problems whatsoever so don’t be afraid to eat there just beware of cashews in a bowl unless you saw them come out of a packet.
 That’s the same anywhere you go though.

-We explored the temples most days (you can read my post here about visiting the temples) and returned in the afternoon to the hotel for a relax and swim in the pool.
-We also went zip lining with Flight of the Gibbon (read our post here).
-There is so much to do with kids in Siem Reap and I was apprehensive about visiting with the kids but I am so glad we did, we all got so much out of this experience.
-Prince d’Angkor does not provide babysitting or childcare options but if you are looking for options Tree House Nursery comes highly recommended by one of my readers, click the link for further details.
+We explored the temples most days and returned in the afternoon to the hotel for a relax and swim in the pool.
+We also went zip lining with Flight of the Gibbon.
+There is so many great things to do in Siem Reap with kids and I was apprehensive about visiting with the kids but I am so glad we did, we all got so much out of this experience.
+Prince d’Angkor does not provide babysitting or childcare options but if you are looking for options Tree House Nursery comes highly recommended by one of my readers.

 I would go back to Prince d’Angkor in a heart beat.
 Would I have the same experience, probably not, how can you top perfection!
 I would still go and enjoy every minute of it too, if not only to see Ravi again.